Flunio · Slovak beginner roadmap

 Is Slovak hard for beginners?

-Slovak can be difficult at first because of cases, word endings, verb forms and pronunciation.
+Slovak can feel hard at first because of cases, word endings, verb forms and pronunciation.
 But it becomes easier when you learn in small steps instead of trying to memorize everything at once.

 How many Slovak words should a beginner learn first?